Reactive Supervisory Control of Open Discrete-event Systems: The Existence of Supervisor

-The game arena for the plant and the reactive specification $K$ can be constructed as shown in Fig.~\ref{fig:game_arena_exmp}.
-The circles are the environment states, the squares are the reactive supervisor states, and the diamonds are the plant states.
-Please note that for clarity of the presentation, we have removed any transitions from $q_1,q_2$ that leads to loosing state, and also the runs over $\{x_1x_2\}^*$. \end{example}
+The arena for the plant and the reactive specification $K$ can be constructed as shown in Fig.~\ref{fig:game_arena_exmp}.
+The circles are the environment states, the squares are the supervised plant states.
+The loosing states is $v_\bot$, and all other states are winning states. \ensuremath{\square} \end{example}